jacobsatora/microsoft-graph-docs/api-reference/beta/resources/transcript.md

 | caption            | Denotes a transcript that is meant for the deaf and hard of hearing.
 In addition to spoken audio, the transcript may often contain descriptions of non-verbal audio, such as noises, music, etc. Typically, a caption is the original language of the media item. |
 | unknownFutureValue | Marker value for future compatibility.                                                                                                                                                |

-> Note: Transcript Type does not change how transcripts are displayed.
+> Note: The transcript type does not change how transcripts are displayed.

 ### transcriptSource enumeration